Anna Maria Island Travel Guide

 - The Waterfront Restaurant – a little more expensive, but the best meal I ate on the island was from here.
 Located on the Northside of the island and serving up a seasonal menu with the freshest ingredients and dishes.
 Try the Frutti di Mare (truly the best seafood pasta I have ever had).

-- The Beach House – whether you just grab a cocktail from the bar or order from their delicious menu, you will want to sit outside on their patio.
+- Beach House Restaurant – whether you just grab a cocktail from the bar or order from their delicious menu, you will want to sit outside on their patio.
 You can literally sit with your toes in the sand and look out at a stunning view of the Gulf.
 Try the Seafood Gumbo!

 - The Sandbar – this may be Anna Maria Island’s most well-known and iconic restaurant.
 It is also right on the beach and has an incredible menu with a pretty view.
 Try the fish tacos!